zander931/Liverpool-Museum-of-Natural-History/README.md

 * **extract.py**: Functions to connect to an S3 and download relevant files
 * **transform.py**: Functions to transform the data prior to uploading
 * **load.py**: Functions to load csv data, and upload transformed data
-* **pipeline.py**: Manages the ETL process from extraction to uploading to the database
+* **pipeline.py**: Manages the ETL process from extraction from S3 to uploading to the database
+* **consumer.py**: Manages the ETL process from extraction from Kafka stream to uploading to the database
 * **analysis.ipynb**: connects to, and explores the database for data analysis on the kiosk and exhibition data

 ## Data